-The mission of the VA Rehabilitation, Research & Development National Center of Excellence for the Medical Consequences of Spinal Cord Injury is to improve patients' quality of life and increase their longevity by preventing and intervening in the secondary medical consequences that result from having a spinal cord injury.
+The mission of the VA Rehabilitation, Research & Development National Center of Excellence for the Medical Consequences of Spinal Cord Injury is to improve patients' quality of life and increase their longevity by intervening to prevent or reduce the secondary medical consequences of spinal cord injury.

 Center of Excellence Address